 The CNAD also found that 44 percent of junk mail ends up being thrown away unopened, but only half — 22 percent — ends up recycled.
 The companies sending junk mail are, of course, primarily responsible for this harm — but we can play a role in putting an end to unnecessary waste with these simple steps.

-How to stop junk mail:
+How to unsubscribe from junk mail:

 The first thing you can do to get rid of junk mail is registering with the Mail Preference Service of the Direct Marketing Association.
 While this won't prevent junk mail from finding their way to your mailbox completely, it'll help by listing you in their database as "Do Not Mail."
 It's important to note that direct marketers are not legally obligated to check the database, but many of them use their services to send bulk mail.